330 Ridout Street North London Ontario

 12 Ensure your offer is correct and complete

-Ensure that all terms, conditions and responsibilities are spelled out in the offer and that you fully understand them.
+Ensure that all terms, conditions and responsibilities are in the offer and that you fully understand them.
 A professional condo lister will take the time to educate you on the circumstances and terms and will insert additional clauses if required to protect you further.

 One of our company’s principles is that we take the time before we start to market the home to discuss and review the pros and cons of different strategies and walk you through the steps of the selling process so that you are comfortable and more knowledgeable.